Adroiti/docs-for-code-review-tools/RuboCop/Style-EmptyCaseCondition.md

 ## Description

-This cop checks for case statements with an empty condition.
+This rule checks for case statements with an empty condition.

-### Example
+## Examples

 ```ruby
 # bad: